 Until she meets a man called Blood.

 Blood lets Susie speak her mind and listen to her heart.
 He commits himself to her and asks nothing in return.
 Through his eyes, Susie begins to see her loyalty to Simon as the bars around her “freedom”.
 But she knows Simon will never let her go.

 But even in Chicago, spirits mingle in the smoke and jazz of speakeasies and trick humans into believing they’re men.
 They can still steal their souls.
 And if Susie doesn’t see the spirits behind the masks of the men fighting over her, she might lose much more than her freedom.

-When she arrived to America, Susie thought she found everything she never dared to dream of in China.
-But only when she meets Blood, she realises the freedom to dress as she wants, make up her face, drink and smoke and dance is just a little, unimportant part of the true freedom she yearns for
+When she arrived in America, Susie thought she found everything she ever dared to dream of in China.
+But only when she meets Blood, she realises the freedom to dress as she wants, make up her face, drink and smoke and dance is just a little, unimportant part of the true freedom she yearns for.

 GHOSTS THROUGH THE CRAKCS by Sarah Zama - a 1920s novella - Even in sparkling Jazz Age Chicago, spirits can trick you into believing they’re men #novella #historicalfiction #fantasy #ghoststory Click To Tweet

 1924 Chicago.
 American as it really was - or is it?

 A speakeasy where people from all walks of life, origin and languages meet.
 A place where the jazz is hot and the air is cocking with smoke and dreams.
 More than humans wonder in, is search of fulfilment and fortune.